SeldonIO/seldon-core/docs/crd/readme.md

 For each node in the graph:

  * A unique name.
-If the node describes a mircoservice then it must match a named container with the componentSpec
+If the node describes a microservice then it must match a named container with the componentSpec.
  * The children nodes.
- * The type of the predictive unit : MODEL, ROUTER, COMBINER etc
+ * The type of the predictive unit : MODEL, ROUTER, COMBINER, TRANSFORMER or OUTPUT_TRANSFORMER.
  * The implementation.
-This can be left blank if it will be a microserice as this is the default otherwise choose from the avilable appropriate implementions provided internally.
+This can be left blank if it will be a microserice as this is the default otherwise choose from the available appropriate implementations provided internally.
  * Methods.
 This can be left blank if you wish to follow the standard methods for your PredictiveNode type : see [here](../reference/seldon-deployment.md).
  * Endpoint.
 In here you should minimally if this a microservice specify whether the PredictiveUnit will use REST or gRPC.
 Ports will be defined automatically if not specified.
  * Parameters.
 Specify any parameters you wish to pass to the PredictiveUnit.
-These will be passed as added environment variables as a JSON list of key:value pairs with the name PREDICTIVE_UNIT_PARAMETERS.
+These will be passed in an environment variable called PREDICTIVE_UNIT_PARAMETERS as a JSON list.

 ```proto